uthbees/simulation/README.md

 ### Info

-An experimental simulation, made so that I can play around with various technologies (for example, OpenGL).
+An experimental "simulation", made so that I can play around with various low-level technologies (for example, OpenGL).

 As of this writing, the project is fairly bare-bones, but I might add more features to it later.

 Features:
 - Procedural 2D terrain generation
 - Simple map rendering with a low-level graphics API provided by wgpu

-- Available on both desktop and WASM (mostly thanks to winit and wgpu doing all the platform interfacing stuff for me)
+It works well on desktop and poorly on web.
+The web build has some technical issues, mostly because of my insistence on doing everything from scratch as much as possible in this project instead of just using something like Bevy.

 This project was inspired by the final project assignment for CSE 210 Programming With Classes, which was to make a program that could "perform an interesting task or function."
 The idea I came up with was so interesting to me that I took the project way beyond the expected scope and continued working on it after the class was over.
 This included rewriting it in Rust (the original language was C#) so that I could compile it to WASM (and because I wanted to learn Rust).